• Blog

 March 5, 2026

 As spring approaches, it seems fitting to explore the significance of plants in skincare, specifically the role of chlorophyll.
-Plants are a fundamental source of bioactive compounds in skincare, providing a wide array of therapeutic benefits, from antioxidant protection to moisturization and barrier repair.
+Plants are a fundamental source of bioactive compounds, providing a wide array of therapeutic benefits, from antioxidant protection to moisturization and barrier repair.

 Having gone viral on TikTok in 2021, chlorophyll remains a popular skincare ingredient.
 And while it may seem like just another trend, there are some real benefits to using chlorophyll in your skincare routine.